brave/qa-resources/WikiTemplate/Desktop/Major_CR_Bump/wikitemplate-majorChromiumBumpUpgrades.md

 As per process, QA runs through the following cases to ensure that the major chromium bump that's about to get merged into `master` doesn't regress the `Nightly` channel.
-Once the major chromoium bump is merged into `master`, QA will run through a full manual pass on `Windows` & `Android`.
+Once the major chromium bump is merged into `master`, QA will run through a full manual pass on `Windows` & `Android`.

 ### Startup & Components